shriram2712/webapp-aws-stack/README.md

 ![webapp-aws-stack](./aws_webapp_stack.png)

 This stack provisions an AWS virtual private cloud (VPC) and EC2 instance with the latest Ubuntu AMI running a basic web application.
-The different deployments have minor differences between them including a different `aws_region` and `user_data` file, which creates a seperate application based on the inputs.
+The different deployments have minor differences between them including a different `aws_region`, `theme`, and `prefix`.
+Changing the `theme` variable in the `deployments.tfdeploy.hcl` file will alter the results of the page that is deployed.
+Enter in your favorite animal as the theme - you can decide which would go in the higher or lower tier enviroment :grin:.

 Two components are used: